WS YOU 177 Listen to a Life Story Contest

 Everyone has a story – all you have to do is listen.
 And when young and old come together to talk and listen, they can change each other's lives, their community, and even the world.

-In partnership with the Whitchurch-Stouffville Public Library and the Stouffville Sun-Tribune, the Legacy Project's Listen to a Life Story Contest is a part of WS YOU 177 One Town, One Book.
+In partnership with the Whitchurch-Stouffville Public Library, the Legacy Project's Listen to a Life Story Contest is a part of WS YOU 177 One Town, One Book.

 WS YOU 177 is a whole-community initiative that connects generations in meaningful new ways.
 For the contest, a young person 8-18 years interviews a grandparent or grandfriend 50 years or older about their life and writes a 300-word story.

 The judging committee isn't looking for the person's whole life story (which is impossible to do in 300 words), but one story that captures a theme, moment, or experience that's important in the older person's life.

 One entry per team (i.e. young person and grandparent or grandfriend).
 Entries must be 300 words or less, be a true story about an older person's life, and will be judged by a committee based on the following criteria: 1/3 writing quality, including creative presentation; 1/3 content depth and evocativeness; 1/3 appropriateness to theme, particularly the ability to capture a timeless idea, insight, or theme (big or small) based on real-life experience.